 The following is a hypothetical example of a couple named Sally and Carl with both taxable and tax-deferred assets entering retirement.
 It shows how they can fund their lifestyle, as well as some strategies they can implement during the income valley that could result in smoother (and potentially lower) tax bills during the income valley and throughout the rest of retirement.

 The scenario is constructed in such a way as to make the point we often make, which is that as you are living in retirement, the different types of accounts you have may allow you to make strategic withdrawal decisions that ultimately influence how you realize taxable income.
 Therefore, there may be an opportunity to reduce tax liability in retirement.
-Individual circumstance will indicate to what extent this may be possible.
+Individual circumstances will indicate to what extent this may be possible.

 Understanding the income valley

-In this hypothetical example, Sally and Carl retire at age 67.
 They experience an income valley while they live off their checking account and begin to take withdrawals from their retirement savings.
-Importantly, withdrawals from their checking account are not considered gross income by the IRS and they can withdraw only the portion they need to meet expenses from their 401(k) prior to RMDs beginning.
+Once the checking account is exhausted, they can withdraw only the portion they need to meet expenses from the 401(k) prior to RMDs beginning.
 In later years, the income valley ends when RMDs begin.

-Their taxable income falls to $0 and remains this low until they deplete their checking account and begin taking withdrawals from their 401(k) at age 72.
-Subsequently, when RMDs begin at 75, Sally and Carl's taxable income will rise as they are required to take distributions from their 401(k), which get larger over time.
+Their taxable income falls to $0 and remains this low until they deplete their checking account and begin taking withdrawals from a 401(k) at age 72.
+Subsequently, when RMDs begin at 75, Sally and Carl's taxable income will rise as they are required to take distributions from the 401(k), which get larger over time.
 Their tax bills would grow as well, with occasional jumps as their income enters the next marginal bracket.

 Making use of the income valley